ninja-dart/basex/README.md

 # basex

 Convert data to any base (base32, base64, base58, etc) using an alphabet set.
 Supports disabling padding.
+The advantage of this package is that it allows converting data bytes to base encoded bytes.

+# To base

 ```dart
 import 'package:ninja_basex/ninja_basex.dart';